 Some of history’s greatest hi-fi systems, like Clairtone’s Project G2 stereo, don’t just sound good, they look good, too.
 This gorgeous coffee-table book, which was written by Gideon Schwartz, traces the history of high-end audio design all the way back to the middle of the 20th century.
 Across 272 pages, the former attorney showcases plenty of sets that suggest that audiophiles care just as much about style as they do about sound quality.

-Best for Fashion Lovers
+Best for Stylish Music Lovers

 Designer Billy Reid is a true music lover, evidenced by his stellar collection of Gibson guitars.
 The shape and the details, partnered with the brand’s reputation for offering the top-quality instruments, is why Gibson is the gold standard.
 These qualities could also be said of Reid’s recent collaboration with Gibson, which includes this embroidered denim shirt that just oozes swagger.